 We hold the welfare of the people of Nosy Be as a priority in our business ethic.

-Airlink has introduced a direct route from Johannesburg every Sunday to Nosy Be – this opens up Nosy Be as a destination well within both the price and time brackets (7 night stays) most South African travellers are looking for.
-Due to the route becoming so popular they have put on Wednesday flights during peak periods.
-From November 2017 the will be using larger planes but until then please remember that this flight strictly limits check in baggage to 20kg per person.
+Airlink flies a direct route from Johannesburg every Sunday to Nosy Be.
+Due to the route becoming so popular they have put on Wednesday flights during peak periods and often upgrade to a bigger jet.
+Please remember that this flight strictly limits check in baggage to 20kg per person.
 An additional sports allowance will be introduced with the larger planes - please request this at the time of booking.

 Air Madagascar continues to offer an expensive and unreliable service on the domestic routes – please discuss any additional tours you would like to do outside of Nosy Be itself.

 Madagascar is NOT an easy destination to just “wing it” on arrival and it is highly recommended that you have both accommodation and airport transfers booked and paid for in advance.

 All travellers need a tourist visa which costs around €35 per person and is issued on arrival at the airport.
 Passports must have more than six months validity and two empty pages.